Christianity and transgender people: Eastern Protestant

+Lutheran

+In 2006 the Church of Sweden, the national Lutheran church in Full Communion with the Church of England through the Porvoo Communion, voted to ordain transgender priests.
+The Evangelical Lutheran Church in America allows transgender members and transgender clergy.

+Methodism

+In 2008 the United Methodist Church Judicial Council ruled that transgender pastor Drew Phoenix could keep his position.
+At the UMC General Conference the same year, several petitions that would have forbidden transgender clergy and added anti-transgender language to the Book of Discipline were rejected.
+In 2017 M Barclay became the first openly non-binary trans person to be commissioned as a Deacon in the United Methodist Church.
+Other mainline Protestant denominations that welcome transgender members and ordain transgender people in ministry are the Episcopal Church, United Church of Christ, Evangelical Lutheran Church in America, and the Presbyterian Church (USA).

 Unitarianism

 The Unitarian Universalist Association (UUA), a mainline and historically Christian Non-Trinitarian denomination, has been supportive of transgender people.
 Although they are no longer exclusively Christian, they officially welcome transgender members and ministers.
-In 2017, the Unitarian Universalist Association's General Assembly voted to create inclusive wordings for non-binary, genderqueer, gender fluid, agender, intersex, two-spirit, and polygender people.
-They've progressively replaced the words "men and women" with the word "people".
+In 2017 the Unitarian Universalist Association's General Assembly voted to create inclusive wordings for non-binary, genderqueer, gender fluid, agender, intersex, two-spirit, and polygender people.
+The church has replaced the phrase "men and women" with the word people.
 Of the six sources of the living tradition, the second source of faith, as documented in the bylaws of the denomination, now includes "Words and deeds of prophetic people which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love".

 Jehovah's Witnesses

-The Jehovah's Witnesses view gender-affirming hormones and surgeries as mutilation, where "the ultimate result is either a severely (and irreversibly) mutilated man who resembles a woman, or a severely (and irreversibly) mutilated woman who resembles a man."
-Transitioning is believed to be "contrary to nature".